Contact +91.431.250 3699

-- “AIDS in Cultural Bodies”: Scripting the Absent Subject (1980 – 2000) (Contract with the Cambridge Scholars Publishing, New Castle, (UK) with a tentative deadline of December 1, 2015).
+- “AIDS in Cultural Bodies”: Scripting the Absent Subject (1980 – 2000).
+UK: Cambridge Scholars Publishing, New Castle.

-- “Narratives of Hope”.
-Literary Review, The Hindu.
-04 December 2011 (Sunday). p.
-5. (with Gokulnath.
-A).
+- “Narratives of Hope.”
+Literary Review. p.5.
+04 December 2011 (Sunday). (with Gokulnath A).
 Print.

 - “HIV/AIDS and Celluloid.”
 The Hindu Magazine. p.
-4. 27 November 2010. (with Gokulnath.
-A).
+4. 27 November 2010. (with Gokulnath A).
 Print.

-- 2008 : National Institute of Technical Teachers Training and Research, Chennai. â€œInstructional Design and Delivery System."
+- National Institute of Technical Teachers Training and Research, Chennai on "Instructional Design and Delivery System."

-- 2008: VI Theory/Praxis Course, Department of English, Goa University.
+- VI Theory/Praxis Course, Department of English, Goa University.
 Organized by the Forum for Contemporary Theory.